acanalda/node-pingit/README.md

 # node-pingit
-Just a basic nodeJS module for executing the Ping command
+Just a minimalistic nodeJS module for executing the Ping command

 Installation
 ------------